TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-patchandupdate-patchmanagement.md

 ## **Recommended Steps**

+### **Important note for 1811 update**

+The Azure Stack 1811 update contains a new [Extensions Host](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-extension-host-prepare) that secures external endpoints published by Azure Stack.
+During the installation of the 1811 update, both Azure Stack portals (Administrator and User) are unavailable when the extension host is configured.
+The configuration of the extension host can take up to 5 hours.
+During that time, you can check the status of an update, or resume a failed update installation using [Azure Stack Administrator PowerShell or the privileged endpoint](https://docs.microsoft.com/azure/azure-stack/azure-stack-monitor-update#use-the-update-management-cmdlets).

+For more details, see the [1811 Update Release Notes](https://docs.microsoft.com/azure/azure-stack/azure-stack-update-1811).

 ### **Availability of Updates**

 Customers with Azure Stack environments connected to the internet will automatically see "Update Available" in the Admin Portal.
 For disconnected customers, update release notifications are available vis RSS feed at [Support Content Updates](https://support.microsoft.com/help/4089498/support-content-updates).
 Select Product as *Azure Stack*, and choose ATOM or RSS.